 The Russian request to the countries of the European Union for pay for natural gas in rubles rather than in dollars or euros it can lead to a cut in supplies.
 And the emotional wave related to military atrocities subject to accusations and recriminations in Ukraine has rekindled calls for a boycott of Russian gas, which European nations (not without distinction and disagreement) are trying to implement.

-With extraordinary timeliness, just a week after the start of the conflict theInternational Energy Agency (IEA) published a document called “How the EU can significantly reduce imports of natural gas from Russia within a year”.
+With extraordinary timeliness, just a week after the start of the conflict, theInternational Energy Agency (IEA) published a document called "How the EU can significantly reduce Russia's natural gas imports within a year".
 The 10-point plan it includes recommendations to replace Russian gas (which makes up nearly 40% of all natural gas consumed in the EU) with other energy sources.

 Reduce Russian gas needs within a year?

 First point of the IEA plan: to reduce consumption, "accelerate the replacement of gas boilers with heat pumps".
 A request that did not fail to immediately activate an induced: the American one.